TheophileMt92/theophile-mouton/Research.md

 cover: true
 ---

-My research tackles fundamental questions in biodiversity conservation to improve our understanding on the distribution and sensitivity of species to environmental changes, and inform policy outcomes.
-It mostly involves statistical and GIS analyses of large biodiversity databases.
-This relates to the fields of community ecology, conservation sciences and biogeography.
+My research tackles fundamental questions in biodiversity conservation to improve our understanding on the distribution and sensitivity of species to environmental changes.
+The objective is to make conservation more effective by improving evaluations of conservation policy and practice.
+My work mostly involves statistical and GIS analyses of large biodiversity databases, and occasional field surveys.
+This research is within the disciplines of community ecology, conservation sciences and biogeography.

 <img src="https://raw.githubusercontent.com/TheophileMt92/theophile-mouton/gh-pages/assets/pictures/OceanImageBank_HannesKlostermann_55.jpg" style="width: 100%; height: 200;" />